wyne-ybanez/Weathertop-v2/README.md

 ## Acknowledgements

-- Thanks to the WIT lecturers and students on Slack for their guidance on this project.
+- Thanks to the SETU lecturers and students on Slack for their guidance on this project.